MEDICINE FOR GERIATRIC PETS

 By being aware of your pet’s stiffness or mobility problems, bringing them in for frequent checkups, and acting early, we can help to keep your geriatric pets mobile for months or even years.
 It is vitally important that we keep pets pain-free enough to stay active, so that joints don’t seize up and muscles don’t waste away.
 Weakness just complicates matters.

 Treatments may involve using supplements such as glucosamine, green-lipped mussel and chondroitin; special diets; antiinflammatories or pain killers.
 There are also lots of alternative therapies available in Ottawa, such as underwater treadmill and swimming pool therapy, acupuncture, massage, and physiotherapy.
+Additionally, we are now able to offer Cold Laser Therapy here at Fisher Glen, and we have been seeing some very promising results.
 We will assess your pet’s mobility each time that they are in for an examination, and recommend a customized healthcare approach specifically for your pet.
-Let’s keep a spring in your pet’s step!
+Let’s keep a spring in their step!